QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 --------------------------

-Similarly to how app qubes are based on their underlying :ref:`template <user/reference/glossary:template>`, disposables are based on their underlying :ref:`disposable template <user/reference/glossary:disposable template>`.
+Similarly to how app qubes are based on their underlying :term:`template`, disposables are based on their underlying :term:`disposable template`.
 R4.0 introduces the concept of multiple disposable templates, whereas R3.2 was limited to only one.

 On a fresh installation of Qubes, the default disposable template is called ``fedora-X-dvm`` or ``debian-X-dvm`` (where ``X`` is a release number).
 If you have included the Whonix option in your install, there will also be a ``whonix-ws-dvm`` disposable template available for your use.